-This article represents a rich source of information about doing business in Cyprus, including benefits of Cyprus business nature, types of legal entities, and obligations for setting up a business in Cyprus.
+This article represents a rich source of information about doing business in Cyprus, including benefits of Cyprus’s business nature, types of legal entities, and obligations for setting up a business in Cyprus.

 1. Reasons for doing business in Cyprus

-Pro-business legal framework: Cyprus’s legal system, which is based on the UK Common Law principles, is widely recognized as a business-friendly and effective system for investors.
+Cyprus’s legal system is under UK Common Law principles.
 It is also aligned with the EU laws and regulations, offering foreign businesses a familiar and reliable framework to operate within.

-In recent years, these competitive traits of Cyprus have been recognized even more.
-As a result, investors and startups have significantly increased their presence and operations in Cyprus.
+In recent years, these competitive traits of Cyprus have become increasingly popular.
+As a result, investors and startups have increased their presence and operations in Cyprus.

 2. Types of business entities in Cyprus

-Guarantee companies in Cyprus are categorized into two types: with or without share capital, which indicates the difference in their initial capital structure.
+There are two types of guarantee companies in Cyprus – with or without share capital, which indicates the difference in their initial capital structure.

 Partnerships in Cyprus can be either ‘general’ or ‘limited’.

-General partnership means every partner is jointly and severally liable with the other partners for all the debts and obligations of the partnership.
-A general partnership is allowed to have from 2 to 20 individual members.
+General partnership means every partner is jointly liable with the other partners for all the debts and obligations of the partnership.
+Particularly, a general partnership can have from 2 to 20 individual members.

-Limited partnership must comprise one or more general partners who have to hold unlimited liability, as well as one or more limited partners who will contribute a certain amount of property.
+Limited partnership comprises one or more general partners who have to hold unlimited liability, as well as one or more limited partners who will contribute a certain amount of property.

 The limited partner shall not be liable for any debts and/or obligations of the partnership beyond the contributed amount.
-A limited partnership is not considered as a legal entity with independent legal personality, whether it has a share capital or not.
+Also, a limited partnership is not considered as a legal entity with an independent legal personality, whether it has a share capital or not.

 3. Procedure of setting up a business in Cyprus